georgeadamson/jQuery.proxy-timeout/README.md

 * $.proxy( fn, context )           // Standard usage
 * $.proxy( timeout, fn, context )  // Enhanced usage

-By providing one extra parameter you can make the proxy run after a timeout period.
+By providing one extra parameter you can make the proxied function run after a timeout period.
 The cunning part is that it can be used to automatically dedupe repetitive function calls.
 See notes in js.